 What sets the Indoor Air Cartoon Journal apart is its ability to transform industry sensing into cognitive learning and research stimulation.
 It provides other scholars with foundational mental models, well-structured conceptual problems, and rich contextual awareness that support the development of empirically grounded, meaningful, and cognitively sound basic and applied research.

 In conclusion, I am not focused on bridging gaps in understanding needed to explain teaching and learning phenomena, nor am I investigating unexplained IAQ or sustainable building engineering phenomena.
 Such work belongs to theoretical or empirical research.
-My contribution lies in developing and applying practical solutions that directly improve educational practice and value-oriented problem solving in real-world settings by breaking the cognitive barriers that hinder the cognitive abilities needed to enhance human capability for effective problem solving.
+My contribution lies in developing and applying practical communication solutions that directly improve educational practice and value-oriented problem-solving in real-world settings by breaking the cognitive barriers that hinder the cognitive abilities needed to enhance human capability for effective problem-solving.

-While non-IAQ experts stand to benefit greatly from my research both cognitively and educationally, enabling them to engage in value-oriented IAQ problem solving, IAQ experts will also experience significant gains.
-Engaging with my research outputs enhances their cognitive abilities and strengthens their approach to value-oriented indoor air quality problem solving.
+While non-IAQ experts stand to benefit greatly from my research cognitively, emotionally, and educationally, enabling them to engage in ethical and value-oriented IAQ problem-solving, IAQ experts in both industry and scientific research will also experience significant gains.
+Engagement with my research outputs enhances their cognitive abilities and strengthens their approach to value-oriented indoor air quality problem-solving and scientific research practice.

-Consequently, my research should be judged by the problems it solves and the cognitive transformation it produces through its outputs—cartoons and fictional stories as cognitive and emotional tools—when interacted with, rather than by the generalised proof sought in empirical research.
+Consequently, my research should be evaluated based on the cognitive problems it addresses and the cognitive transformation it produces through the quality, quantity, and safety of its outputs—namely, cartoons and fictional stories used as cognitive and emotional tools—when individuals engage with them.
+It should not be judged against the expectation of providing generalised empirical proof typically associated with conventional theoretical or empirical research.

-The uniqueness, pioneering nature, and global reach, usage, and benefits of my research work establish me as a global leader in applied research in engineering education practice in the IAQ and sustainable building engineering domains.
+The originality, uniqueness, pioneering nature, and global reach, use, and impact of my research establish me as a global leader in applied research in engineering education practice for indoor air quality and sustainable building engineering.

 Summary